-- 905.1d After the draft and all actions that may be taken during or after the draft, all the cards a player has drafted become that player's card pool.
+- 905.1b In the first and third draft rounds, booster packs are passed to each player's left.
+In the second draft round, booster packs are passed to each player's right. - 905.1c During the draft, a player can look only at cards in the booster pack they are currently drafting from, cards they have already drafted, cards that are currently revealed as described in rule 905.2b, and cards that have been drafted face up as described in rule 905.2c.
+A player may not reveal drafted cards to other players unless an ability instructs them to. - 905.1d After the draft and all actions that may be taken during or after the draft, all the cards a player has drafted become that player's card pool.
 The player builds their deck from only these cards and any number of basic land cards.
 See rules 100.2b and 100.4b. - 905.2.
 Some cards have abilities that function during the draft. - 905.2a During a draft, there is no active player or system of priority.
 If multiple players wish to take an action at the same time during the draft and can't agree on an order, those actions are taken in a random order. - 905.2b Some cards instruct players to reveal them as they're drafted and then note some information, such as a number or color.
 This information can be referred to by other abilities during the game.
 Any player can look at this information at any time during the draft or game.
 After the information is noted, the drafted card is turned face down and added to the player's drafted cards pile. - 905.2c Some cards instruct players to draft them face up.
 Each such card remains face up until the draft is complete, an effect instructs the person who drafted it to turn it face down, or the card leaves that player's drafted cards pile.
 While the card is face up, all players may look at it. - 905.3.
 A Conspiracy Draft game is a multiplayer game.
 The default multiplayer setup is the Free-for-All variant with the attack multiple players option and without the limited range of influence option.
 See rule 806, "Free-for-All Variant." - 905.4.
 At the start of the game, before decks are shuffled, each player may put any number of conspiracy cards from their sideboard into the command zone. - 905.4a Conspiracy cards with hidden agenda are put into the command zone face down.
 Any time a player has priority, they may turn a face-down conspiracy card they control face up.
 See rule 702.105, "Hidden Agenda." - 905.5.
 The owner of a conspiracy card is the player who put it into the command zone at the start of the game.
 The controller of a conspiracy card is its owner. - 905.6.
 Once the starting player has been determined, each player sets their life total to 20 and draws a hand of seven cards.